samerjouhar/reflect/README.md

 Reflect helps you build a consistent journaling habit with **encrypted, on-device storage**, mood tracking, and insightful monthly reflections — all while keeping your data 100% private.

+---
+## Design Documentation
+For a deeper dive into the architecture, design tradeoffs, and tech stack, see the [Design Documentation](DOCUMENTATION.md).

+---
 ## Features

 -  **Quick feelings & dynamic prompts** to make writing easier.